xylafur/cosc4315-hw2/README.md

     this will print out 6

+    The file hello.txt implements this program
+        print("Hello, World!")

+    To write your own bytecode simply follow the style as the sample txt files -> A line which does not match an editor instruction is assumed to be the name of the file to output the binary

+    then compile it like this:
+        ./editor.py < [name of editor file]

+    then run it like this
+        ./breader [name of saved binary]

     Currently the virtual_machine has support for recursion as it has a working function stack which stores the program counters to return to and proper function stack frame variables.